Brilliance Auto Group: 2000s

+In 2001, Forbes reported that Chairman Yang Rong was China's third-richest businessman.
+Yang made a failed bid to locate a Brilliance factory in Ningbo, China.
+Ningbo is near the rich coastal city of Shanghai.
+In his attempt, Yang incurred the wrath of the governor of the province of Liaoning, Bo Xilai (Bo was later convicted on bribery, corruption, abuse of power, and embezzlement, and sentenced to life imprisonment), as Bo demanded that Yang locate the factory in Liaoning and Yang refused.
+In 2002, Bo seized Yang's stake of $700 million in Brilliance.
+Bo also accused Yang of embezzlement, and had an arrest warrant issued against him, precipitating Yang's flight from China in July 2002; since then Yang has been living in exile in the United States.

 In 2003, BMW and Brilliance Auto signed a deal for the production of BMW-branded sedans in China.

 In 2005, Brilliance planned an entry into the newly formed FIA World Touring Car Championship.
 However, the Brilliance WTCC program did not make the grid.

-From 2009 to 2011, the group was between the eighth-largest automaker in China.
+From 2009 to 2011, the group was the eighth-largest automaker in China.

 2010s to present

 In 2012, Brilliance Auto Group formed a joint venture Brilliance Shineray (华晨鑫源) in Chongqing with Shineray Group to produce SWM and Jinbei brand automobiles.
 As of 2019, Shineray Group owned 80% stake of that joint venture.
 The rest is owned by 沈阳华益新汽车销售有限公司.
-The latter is not part of the Brilliance Auto Group, but the Group provides guarantee to some debt of that company.
+The latter is not part of the Brilliance Auto Group, but the Group provides a guarantee for some debt of that company.

 In 2013, Brilliance Auto formed a spin-off, Xinchen China Power Holdings Limited.

 In 2017, Brilliance Auto also formed another joint venture Renault Brilliance Jinbei with Renault.
-The Brilliance Auto acquired the remaining 39.1% stake of Brilliance Jinbei from sister company Shenyang Jinbei Automotive, and then Brilliance Auto re-sold 49% stake to Renault.
+Brilliance Auto acquired the remaining 39.1% stake of Brilliance Jinbei from sister company Shenyang Jinbei Automotive, and then Brilliance Auto re-sold a 49% stake to Renault.

-In October 2018, BMW Brilliance, a 50:50 joint venture between BMW and Brilliance, was taken over by BMW by acquiring an additional 25% of available shares.
+In October 2018, BMW Brilliance, a 50:50 joint venture between BMW and Brilliance, was taken over by BMW by the latter acquiring an additional 25% of the available shares.

+In recent years, Brilliance Group has suffered from long-term poor management, and its own brands have been in a state of loss.
+The majority of profits come from BMW Brilliance and the debt ratio remains high.
+In 2019, Brilliance Auto's net profit was RMB 7.626 billion.
+If the profits of BMW Brilliance were subtracted, the figure would be a loss of RMB 1.334 billion.
+In the first half of 2020, Brilliance Auto's net profit was RMB 4.045 billion, of which BMW Brilliance contributed RMB 4.338 billion.
+Two credit rating agencies in mainland China, Dagong International and Oriental Jincheng, began to put Brilliance bonds on their watch list in late August 2020.
+By late September, Brilliance's credit rating began to be downgraded.
+By late October, Brilliance's credit rating had been reduced from AAA to A+.